 FAQs - Supplementary pensions abroad

-What will happen to my supplementary pension scheme in the UK if I move to France when I retire?
+What will happen to my supplementary pension scheme in Ireland if I move to France when I retire?

-If you move to France or any other EU country, your insurer must pay your supplementary pension scheme the same amount and under the same conditions as if you were living in the UK.
+If you move to France or any other EU country, your insurer must pay your supplementary pension scheme the same amount and under the same conditions as if you were living in Ireland.

-In turn, French law may not discriminate against your occupational schemes from the UK, e.g. by giving French schemes preferential tax treatment.
+In turn, French law may not discriminate against your occupational schemes from Ireland, e.g. by giving French schemes preferential tax treatment.

 I moved from Germany to Greece when I retired, but Germany is now demanding I pay back all the tax rebates I obtained for saving in my German supplementary pension scheme.
 Can they do this?